doctorfree/MusicPlayerPlus/mppcava/README.md

 ### No bars in terminal

 Most likley issue [#399](https://github.com/karlstav/cava/issues/399).
-Locale settings need to be set correctly in order for cava to work.
+Locale settings need to be set correctly in order for mppcava to work.

 ### Visualizer reacts to microphone instead of output